 Who we are: CHORUS is a Research Programme Consortium that brings together health researchers from Africa, South Asia and the UK.
 CHORUS works with communities, health professionals and city level decision makers to develop and test ways to improve the health of the poorest urban residents.

-The Response: The CHORUS vision is to address these challenges and help build resilience in urban health systems.
-Our demand-led approach will work with poor communities to understand their health needs and design and evaluate interventions that will drive the improvement of the urban health system.
-We will work closely with urban policymakers and providers to ensure that any intervention developed is consistent with policy objectives and is feasible and sustainable.
+The Response: The CHORUS vision is to address these multi-sectoral challenges and help build resilience in urban health systems.
+Our demand-led approach works with poor communities to understand their health needs and design and evaluate interventions that will drive the improvement of the urban health system.
+We work closely with urban policymakers and providers to ensure that the interventions we co-design are consistent with policy objectives and are feasible and sustainable.

 CHORUS is funded by UK aid from the British people, however, the views expressed do not necessarily reflect the UK government’s official policies.